X | ZEN | CIS

 Our Vision

-• Treat safety and regulations as structural design principles — not reporting functions.
+And treat safety as a structural design principle — not a reporting function.

 Friction is not a nuisance.
 It is structural feedback.